 It Doesn’t Matter.
 Many companies add caffeine to weight-loss pills because it speeds up the metabolic rate, at least for a short period of time.
 Yet “there’s little evidence that consuming caffeine leads to significant weight loss or helps people keep weight off,” says Ganio.

-It Doesn’t Matter.
+It May Matter.
 While caffeine users experience a modest increase in blood pressure, long-term studies don’t show a clear link between coffee consumption and the development of hypertension, notes Rob van Dam, PhD, of the Harvard School of Public Health.
 Here are some easy ways to lower your blood pressure.